Imandaneshi/jack-telegram-bot/README.md

  Ranks | Permissions      |
 ------ | ---------------- |
- Admin | Has access to everything premium | Has access to premium feature normal user | Has access to public feature blacklisted | Bot will ignore blacklisted users
+ Admin | Has access to everything
+ Premium | Has access to premium feature
+ Normal user | Has access to public feature Blacklisted | Bot will ignore blacklisted users

 # Telegram cli